Kadokawa Light Novel Expo 2020

-Kadokawa Light Novel Expo 2020 (KADOKAWAライトノベルEXPO 2020, KADOKAWA raitonoberu ekisupo 2020) is the first annual Kadokawa Light Novel Expo held by Kadokawa and Kimirano, which originally set on October 10 to October 11, 2020 in Tokorozawa Sakura Town, but has been postponed to March 6 - April 11, 2021 simulatenously in the website as the main venue and Tokorozawa Sakura Town as the sub venue, due to the COVID-19 pandemic.
+Kadokawa Light Novel Expo 2020 (KADOKAWAライトノベルEXPO 2020, KADOKAWA raitonoberu ekisupo 2020) is the first annual Kadokawa Light Novel Expo held by Kadokawa and Kimirano, which originally set on October 10 to October 11, 2020, in Tokorozawa Sakura Town, but has been postponed to March 6 - April 11, 2021 simultaneously in the website as the main venue and Tokorozawa Sakura Town as the sub venue, due to the COVID-19 pandemic.
 This event hosted many writers of light novel series from Kadokawa's Light Novel imprints, such as Dengeki Bunko, Fujimi Fantasia Bunko, Kadokawa Sneaker Bunko, MF Bunko J and Famitsu Bunko.
 It has more than 2.000 exclusive web autographed books by popular creators of more than 100 different titles of five different imprints, which sold at The Da Vinci Store.
 It also has the special set events, such as Sword Art Online (Dengeki Bunko), Date A Live (Fujimi Fantasia Bunko), and Re:Zero − Starting Life in Another World (MF Bunko J).